Prepare for a career in health or biomed by getting hands on in these RMIT facilities

 Share

-Getting hands on and technical is an important part of many RMIT courses, but it’s particularly important when you’re preparing for a career in health or biomed.
-Getting practical experience is an important part of preparing for specialised healthcare job and it is an excellent way to build your confidence working in health facilities, labs or hospital environments.
+Getting hands-on and technical is an important part of many RMIT courses, but it’s particularly important when you’re preparing for a career in health science or biomedical sciences.

 Check out these hands-on learning opportunities you can experience in a biomedical science or health course at RMIT.